 If there is one word in the English language that can instantly make any leftist start foaming at the mouth in anger upon its utterance, its ‘capitalism’.

-Some people will have the strongest and loudest opinions about capitalism without having a proper understanding of what the term actually means, or stands for.
+Some people will have the strongest and loudest opinions about it without having a proper understanding of what the term actually means, or stands for.
 Instead, they have their own completely fabricated definitions that they use to base their dogmas on, which have likely been influenced by leftist media or leftist college professors or a combination of the two.
-If one were to ask these people for a definition of capitalism one might hear: “capitalism is a rigged system in which the rich get richer while the poor get poorer!” or “capitalism places the interests of big businesses above the lives of actual people!” or simply “capitalism is greed!”.
-There are many more variations of false definitions for capitalism but they are all wrong in that they are nothing but emotional appeals with no rational basis.
+If one were to ask these people for a definition one might hear: “capitalism is a rigged system in which the rich get richer while the poor get poorer!” or “capitalism places the interests of big businesses above the lives of actual people!” or simply “capitalism is greed!”.
+There are many more variations of false definitions but they are all wrong in that they are nothing but emotional appeals with no rational basis.

 “An economic system characterized by private or corporate ownership of capital goods, by investments that are made by private decision, and by prices, production and the distribution of goods that are determined mainly by competition in the free market”.

 Though this definition does give an accurate picture of capitalism, those who are unfamiliar with capitalism or free markets might see the words “private” and “corporate” and think “See! capitalism is all about big business!
 That’s why we need the state!”